samuelgja/oustate/README.md

 **👋 Welcome back inline functions 👋**

-TODO:

-1. add `SSR` implementation

 Well `tested`, written in `typescript`.

-Library was created during one rainy weekend.
-So if somebody can look at the code and give some feedback (positive or negative), I will appreciate it 🤗
+This library is just playing around with possible solutions how to create react states, so if you can look at the code & give some feedback - positive or negative, I will appreciate it! 🤗